neeilan/splat/examples/README.md

 OK
 ```

-Tetsing "compiler" implementations, which generate an executable that then needs to be invoked, involves an additional step.
+Tetsing 'compiling' implementations, which generate an executable that then needs to be invoked, involves an additional step.
 A 'binding script', such as the provided [bind_gcc.sh](./bind_gcc.sh), calls the compiler <i>and</i> executes the program.

 splat is called with the binding script in place of the language implementation, along with the testfile path: